AlexDee95/REST_OF_BASH/project/project.md

   * results:

 * What computing environment will be utilized for the different project steps?
-  * our Laptop with the different programms noticed above
+  * our Laptops with the different programms noticed above

 * How will the steps be documented and version controlled?
   * steps will be documented on GitHub and on GitKraken